ZY0TT0/Molecule-Generation-and-Protein-Binding-Affinity-Prediction-using-Deep-Learning/README.md

 2. Predicts binding affinity between molecules and proteins (Machine Learning).
 3. Deploys an interactive web app for real-time predictions (Streamlit).
 ________________________________________
-1. Molecule Generation with Deep Learning (1st Code) Objective
+1. Molecule Generation with Deep Learning (mol.py) Objective
 •	Generate novel SMILES strings (drug-like molecules) that are likely to bind to a given protein target.
 Key Components